-- Adaptation Expansion: Both movies were based on short stories by Aukrust, but since these stories were... well, short, they had to expand them with a lot of extra materials and plotlines, as well as make Solan and Ludvig active participants in the story (the original short story just had Solan tell Ludvig the story of Gurin).
+- Adaptation Expansion: Gurin med Reverompa was based on a shory story by Aukrust, but since this stories was... well, short, they had to expand them with a lot of extra materials and plotlines, as well as make Solan and Ludvig active participants in the story (the original short story just had Solan tell Ludvig the story of Gurin).

-- Art-Shifted Sequel: The first movie has a very distinct look and feel that, wisely enough, none of the follow-up movies look notably different than the first.
-Gurin sticks out the most, being hand-drawn animation rather than stop motion, but Jul which returns to the stop-motion medium, has notably different designs and puppets.
+- Art-Shifted Sequel: The first movie has a very distinct look and feel that, wisely enough, none of the follow-up movies even try to recreate.
+Gurin sticks out the most, being hand-drawn animation rather than stop motion, but the new trilogy, which returns to the stop motion medium, has notably different designs and puppets.

-- Big Damn Heroes: Ludvig in Jul i Flåklypa, who saves Reodor and Solan when they're in danger and ultimately ends up being the one to resolve the main plot.
+- Big Damn Heroes: Ludvig in The Snow Machine, who saves Reodor and Solan when they're in danger and ultimately ends up being the one to resolve the main plot.

 - Parodied with Solan in Gurin, when he spends the climax of the story off-screen, and barges in to announce that he's here to save the day and has everything under control... after the problems are over and the plot has been resolved.